Teaching budgeting basics with a teen checking account

 Teaching your teen how rewarding it feels to give someone a gift that they paid for can help them to think of other meaningful ways to use their money in the future.

 At the end of the day, remember that learning how to budget is a constant lesson, especially as a young adult.
-When your teen overspends and gets their first overdraft fee, use it as an opportunity to openly communicate about spending habits.
+When your teen overspends and accidentally overdrafts, use it as an opportunity to openly communicate about spending habits.
 Learning how to talk about money is a powerful skill that both teens and adults can benefit from.

 You might like